Up to 60% off sofas & mattresses — limited‑time deals.

 Seat height 17" 18" 16.5" 16.6"

-Back support (our take) Most stable for laptop posture Comfortable, but posture drifts faster Better with added pillows Most dependent on pillow positioning
+Back support Most stable for laptop posture Comfortable, but posture drifts sooner Better with added pillows Most dependent on pillow placement

-Storage Chaise + footrest + arm storage 4 built-in storage compartments None built-in Side pocket
+Storage Chaise, footrest, and arm storage 4 built-in compartments None built in Side pockets

 We rotated each sofa through the same real-life routines: nightly TV sessions, laptop work blocks, and weekend hosting.
-We scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value; for Comfort we separated seat comfort, back support, and seat-depth fit, and for Layout Practicality we tracked how easily we could reposition and reset the space.
-We also repeated the same “get up, sit down, shift around” loops to capture movement transfer and cushion recovery.
+Our hands-on testing scored assembly, cooling, comfort, durability, layout practicality, cleaning, and value.
+Within comfort, we split out seat comfort, back support, and seat-depth fit.
+We also repeated sit-stand-shift cycles to track movement transfer and how quickly the cushions recovered.

 Duraspace: Our Testing Experience